dotnet/csharplang/proposals/extensions.md

   - If it is a method group, the *invocation_expression* is evaluated as a method invocation (ie. first attempting to find applicable candidates in the method group then using overload resolution, or attempting to process `E.I` as a extension method invocation).
-  - If it is a value of a delegate_type, the *invocation_expression* is evaluated as a delegate invocation.
+  - If it is a value of a *delegate_type*, the *invocation_expression* is evaluated as a delegate invocation.
   - If it is neither a method group nor a value of a *delegate_type*, a binding-time error occurs.
 - If `E` is classified as a type and an extension member lookup of `I` in `E` with `K` type parameters produces a match, then:
-  - ...
+  - ... (same as above bullet)
 - Otherwise, if `E` is a property access, indexer access, variable, or value, then an attempt is made to process the invocation as an extension method invocation.
   If this fails, then no applicable methods exist, and a binding-time error occurs.